s417-lama/terminal-glyph-patcher/README.md

 # terminal-glyph-patcher
-Patch your own glyphs to your terminal fonts (e.g., extra powerline separators, box drawing symbols)
+Patch your own glyphs to your terminal fonts (e.g., extra powerline separators)